simoore/lwip-server/README.md

 * `main` in the startup script needs to be called via assembly because the compiler does not allow direct calls to main in cpp.
 * IP Address 192.168.x.x have been assigned for private networks and is used in this project.
+* Due to many small incompatibilies between MSYS2 and the windows environment, I should learn powershell for automation.

 ## Network Troubleshooting